BoBkiNN/mc-server-installer/README.md

 # Minecraft Server Installer

-This is an utility written in python that allows creating server manifests declaring plugins for easy share and install.
+This is an utility written in python that allows creating server manifests declaring plugins and other assets for easy share and install.

 **Go to**:
 * 🔧 [Installation, running, and usage](#installation-and-running)